katychuang/cisc3140_lab3/README.md

 The [proj2](proj2) folder contains all scripts and output files for project 2.
 Inside the folder, there is a [README](proj2/README.md) file with a description of the project, instructions on how to execute the program, a list of the known bugs and their temporary fixes, an outline of the project structure, and a list of the project's dependencies.

 The [proj3](proj3) folder contains all scripts and output files for project 3.
-Inside the folder, there is a [README] (proj3/README.md) file with a description of the project including a tree diagram of the file and directory structure, instructions for how to execute the program, an outline of the project structure, and a list of the project's dependencies.
+Inside the folder, there is a [README](proj3/README.md) file with a description of the project including a tree diagram of the file and directory structure, instructions for how to execute the program, an outline of the project structure, and a list of the project's dependencies.

 ## Dependencies